xaxys/bubbler-vscode/VsCode/README.md

-# uni-vscode
+# Bubbler

-A universal language server with basic pluggable Antlr grammars and XPath classifiers.
+A bubbler language server for VSCode.